34 charged in NBA, poker gambling cases include Chauncey Billups, Terry Rozier and alleged mob figures. See the full list.

 Jones, a former NBA player and coach who now lives in Texas, is accused of participating in the poker scheme as a "face card" and member of the "cheating teams," according to the indictment in that case.

-The former Cleveland Cavaliers guard is also accused in the sports betting case of attempting to give inside information to bettors on "a prominent NBA player," who appears to be LeBron James based on the description of a particular Lakers game.
+The former Cleveland Cavaliers guard is also accused in the sports betting case of sharing or attempting to share inside information with bettors, including a tip about "a prominent NBA player," who appears to be LeBron James based on the description of a particular Lakers game.
+The indictment alleges Jones sent a text message to a co-conspirator on Feb.
+9, 2023, saying: "Get a big bet on Milwaukee tonight before the information is out!
+[Player 3] is out tonight."
 The superstar and Jones played on the Cavaliers together nearly two decades ago.
 James is not accused of any wrongdoing.

 Ernest Aiello